fastify/deepmerge/README.md

 - `symbols` (`boolean`, optional) - should also merge object-keys which are symbols, default is false
 - `all` (`boolean`, optional) - merges all parameters, default is false
+- `nullPrototype` (`boolean, optional) - created Objects have no prototype so keys like constructor and prototype are allowed without having the risk of a prototype pollution but has a ca. 20 % performance penalty, default is false

 ```js
 const deepmerge = require('@fastify/deepmegre')()